Frequently Asked Questions

 When do you meet?

-Cimarron School of Living Education meets each Tuesday and Thursday from 10 am – 3:30 pm.
+Our Edmond campus meets each Tuesday and Thursday from 10 am – 3:30 pm.
+Our Sapulpa/Tulsa campus meets each Monday and Wednesday from 10 am – 3:30 pm.

 Where do you meet?

-We will be based out of Westwood Church of Christ in Edmond, OK.
-We will have plenty of classroom space for each classroom.
-Their grounds offer 10 acres for observing nature, an essential part of the Cimarron experience.
-(Cimarron School of Living Education is not affiliated with Westwood Church of Christ other than location.)
+This year (’25-26), we are based out of Westwood Church of Christ in Edmond, OK and Forest Hills Baptist Church in Sapulpa, OK.
+(Cimarron School of Living Education is not affiliated with Westwood Church of Christ and Forest Hills Baptist Church other than location.)

 What curriculum do you follow?